Air Crash Investigation

 Fire On Board

 +One of aviation's worst nightmares, a fire on board can have disastrous consequences.
-And though these epic tragedies have exacted a terrible human cost, they've also helped lead the way towards significantly safer skies.
-In Manchester, a holiday flight bound for the Mediterranean faces an inferno on the runway.
-In the skies over Saudi Arabia, a flight ful of pilgrims is consumed by flames.
-And, after a UPS cargo plane crashes in Dubai, investigators discover a tiny battery with outsize implications.
+And though these epic tragedies have exacted a terrible human cost, they've also lead the way towards safer skies.